 Did you know there are 10,000 natural hot springs and thermal features within the park?
 Thermal areas pose a huge threat to dogs.

 What animals are in Yellowstone?

 Aside from dogs, you are guaranteed to see at least a few creatures on your national park road trip.
+When it comes to wildlife, the area is home to a huge variety of species.
 Yellowstone boasts the highest concentration of mammals anywhere in the lower 48 states!

 The most common animal you’ll see is elk, with numbers in the tens of thousands.
 But there are plenty of other creatures, from grizzlies and wolves to sheep and otters.